A postcard arrived in Michigan almost 100 years after it went in the mail - KESQ

 Brittany Keech told CNN that she didn’t give the card much thought at first because she was busy with her kids and her daily hustle and bustle.

 “I thought it was very peculiar that I was receiving a postcard because nobody sends postcards anymore nowadays,” Keech said.
-“I went ‘Okay, this is different.'”
+“I went ‘OK, this is different.'”

 Later she noticed that the card was postmarked October 29, 1920.
 It had her Belding, Michigan, address but was written to someone named Roy McQueen in faded cursive writing.